Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 How does this outlook apply to the story of Roosevelt and its fifth President?

 When Dr. Middleton came to Roosevelt in 2002, he joined a University with a rich, proud history and powerful story to tell.
 He embraced the quest to elevate Roosevelt’s image and advance its position as a distinguished institution with the principles, vision and tools to prepare students for meaningful roles as leaders in their professions and communities.

 Since assuming the Presidency, Dr. Middleton has led a dramatic transformation at the University.
-He moved to strengthen the curriculum by strategically expanding and refocusing programs based on Roosevelt strengths and relevance to the marketplace—with such pioneering programs as the Midwest’s only three-year pharmacy doctorate.
+He moved to strengthen the curriculum by strategically expanding and refocusing programs based on Roosevelt’s strengths and relevance to the marketplace—with such pioneering programs as the Midwest’s only three-year pharmacy doctorate.
 The University also has hired progressive college deans and appointed a record number of new full-time faculty members.

 Among Dr. Middleton’s notable accomplishments has been the transition of Roosevelt from a primarily commuter school with part-time adult students to a more traditional-age, full-time university.
-The number of full-time equivalent students has grown 17 percent over the last decade, with approximately 12 percent living in University housing on the Chicago Campus—including at University Center, the nation’s largest joint student residence hall, which opened in 2004.
+The number of full-time equivalent students has grown 17 percent over the last decade, with approximately 25 percent of Chicago Campus students living in University housing, including at University Center, the nation’s largest joint student residence hall, which opened in 2004.

 And things are looking up.
-A new, 32-story Vertical Campus opened on the Chicago Campus in March 2012.
-This multipurpose green building—the nation’s second-tallest academic facility—houses high-tech classrooms and labs, and student and administrative services.
+A new, 32-story Vertical Campus opened on the Chicago Campus in March, 2012.
+This multipurpose LEED Gold Certified green building—the nation’s second-tallest academic facility— houses high-tech classrooms and labs, and student and administrative services.
 Student residences occupy the top 17 floors.